 Now, in my eyes, that person does not necessarily have to have the job title of CISO, or anything else as dramatic or authoritarian.
 They do, however, have to be in a position where they have full visibility of the affect of those policies and controls and have sufficient voice within the company to air concerns and provide feedback regarding overall company security.

-Many smaller organisations cannot justify the creation of an information security team, or indeed a single post dedicated to its management.
+Many smaller organisations cannot justify the of an information security team, or indeed a single post dedicated to its management.
 That does not mean, however, that information security is neglected.

 Many smaller organisations, especially those with no external compliance requirement, will often use a general operational or financial team to house the main information security blue print which can cover the technical as well as physical and personnel-related security.